danidiaz/dep-t/README.md

 ## What if I don't want to use DepT, or any other monad transformer for that matter?

-Check out the function `fixEnv` in module `Control.Monad.Dep.Env`, which provides a transformer-less way to perform dependency injection, instead based on knot-tying.
+Check out the function `fixEnv` in module `Control.Monad.Dep.Env`, which provides a transformer-less way to perform dependency injection, based on knot-tying.

 That method requires an environment parameterized by _two_ type constructors: one that wraps each field, and another that works as the effect monad for the